 1 Irish Rev. Commun.
 Econ.
 Dev.
 L. & Pol'y 1-21 (2012)

 Scholarly Commons Citation

 Diamond, Michael R., "Community Economic Development and the Paradox of Power" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1144.
+1144.

 Civic and Community Engagement Commons, Civil Rights and Discrimination Commons, Housing Law Commons, Inequality and Stratification Commons, Law and Economics Commons, Social Welfare Commons, Social Welfare Law Commons